 Structure Physics focus on materials and nano science.
 We use advanced transmission electron microscopy and modelling to unravel the structure of materials and their characteristics on the atomic level, for both conventional materials as well as nano materials.

-Solid State Electrochemistry (ELCHEM) is a research section within materials science and nanotechnology, consisting of outstanding material chemists and - physicists.
+Electrochemistry is a research section within materials science and nanotechnology, consisting of outstanding material chemists and - physicists.

 We conduct research at a high international level that aims to utilize renewable energy.
 Our core topics include solid state ionics, fuel cells, gas separation membranes, hydrogen technology, and photoelectrochemistry.